Did you just have a c-section and want to know how long you should wear your belly binder?

 As the days go by, you can slowly increase the number of hours you wear the binder each day to 8-12 hours per day.

-The important thing is that the binder is comfortable and not causing you any discomfort in your abdominal area.
+The important thing is that the binder is comfortable and does not cause you any discomfort in your abdominal area.

 I would avoid wearing the binder for more than 12 hours per day as you don’t want to become overly reliant on it, at all times.

-When can I use A belly wrap after a c-section?
+When can I Start Wearing My belly wrap after a c-section?

 Just make sure that your healthcare provider examines your c-section incision before putting on a belly wrap.